Z3R013x/BruteFreePBX/README.md

 login path is automatically appended on -t, so don't worry about it

 on success prints credentials and response text as well (sometimes I've had false positives)

+made for FreePBX 16.0.40.11, for other reasons might require minor tweaks